khrshd/lamp_stack-project/README.md

 "  Temporary failure resolving 'us.archive.ubuntu.com'", "Ign:7 http://security.ubuntu.com/ubuntu focal-updates/main amd64 apache2-data all 2.4.41-4ubuntu3.1"
 This playbook was functional when tested with centos 7 with slight modifications.

-The playbook was created based on DNS rather than purely using IP address.
+The playbook was created based on DNS rather than purely using IP address and static host file which is the inventory file of Ansible.